Are Whole Life Insurance Polices Worth The Cost?

 If I get a big bonus from work, can I just drop it all into my LIRP?

-However, the IRS does impose limits on how much you can contribute in a given period.
+You can contribute extra funds to your LIRP; however, the IRS does impose limits on how much you can contribute in a given period.

 What happens if I take too much out of my LIRP through loans or withdrawals?